greit0n/movie-library/README.md

 # Overview

-This is a basic MERN setup that used the following technologies:
+This is a movie library based on the following technologies:

 -   MongoDB
 -   ExpressJS
 -   ReactJS
 -   NodeJS

-This setup is based on: https://blog.logrocket.com/mern-stack-tutorial/

 # Install dependencies